AVGP/three-software-renderer/README.md

 # What's the drawback?
 Primarily performance.
 As this renderer does not have access to GPU acceleration and GPU shader units, it's much much slower than the CanvasRenderer or WebGLRenderer.
+In addition, you'll have to use `THREE.DataTexture` instead of a normal `THREE.Texture` for textures when you're in a headless environment (i.e. node.js).

 # What are possible use cases?
 * Rendering in a web worker, e.g. for static renderings that should happen in the background